2023 Parade and Festival

 What is the theme?
 “There’s No Place Like Home” - Celebrating the Parade’s 40th Ruby Jubilee

 How do I enter my child in the Cutest Little Chick Contest?
-This much-loved community contest takes place at the Butter & Egg Days Parade at 10:15 am in front of Copperfields Books (140 Kentucky St).
-It is put on by Petaluma Egg Farms and you need to give them at call at (707) 763-0921 to sign up.
+This much-loved community contest takes place at the Butter & Egg Days Parade at 10:15 am in front of Copperfield's Books (140 Kentucky St).
+The Cutest Little Chick Contest is put on by Petaluma Egg Farms.
+Call (707) 763-0921 to sign up.
 Participants are invited to ride in their float in the parade after the competition as well!

 When is the festival and where is it located?
 The festival begins at 10 am and ends at 5 pm.
 Music, family fun activities, a multitude of food vendors, beverage gardens, arts & crafts booths, samplings, and more will be available.
 The festival takes place on 4th Street, Western Avenue between Kentucky Street and Petaluma Blvd North, B Street, 2nd Street, and in the A Street Parking Lot.